 17. The majority of US consumers rely on their phones.

 According to the Forrester research shopping cart abandonment, the majority of consumers from the US are incredibly reliant on their phones.
-This is why it’s suggested that building strong mobile sites might end up in a considerable decrease in the shopping cart abandonment rate.
+This is why it’s suggested that building strong mobile sites might end up in a considerable decrease in abandonment rates.

 Problems Caused by High Shopping Cart Abandonment